RocketSandwich/TestudoPlusPlus/README.md

 ## Status
 Just finished the initial release (1.0.0).
 I might take a break from this for a bit since the base feature set is developed enough, but there is still more that I've thought to add/fix.
 ### Future Implementations
+#### v1.1.0
-- Display the total student count next to the 'Avg GPA'
+- Display the total enrollment count next to the 'Avg GPA'
     - This would help provide extra context to the 'Avg GPA' value by showing the sample size
     - It should be relatively easily to implement given the PT API grades request, although it would be a bit time-consuming
     - Worried about minimizing API calls since course-page lists can extend pretty long (avoid rate limiting)
-- Be able to sort by avg GPA
+- Be able to sort courses listing by criteria
+    - GPA: High vs Low
+    - Enrollment Count: High vs Low
+    - Avg Rating: High vs Low
+    - Review Count: High vs Low
 - Make reviews window size manually re-adjustable
     - Corner tab to vertically-drag and expand/shrink container
-- Design functional extension icon popup window
-    - Can manually toggle links, reviews, layout, etc. for customization
 - Add a share button to copy a clean link of desired course
+- *Migrate extension to support other browsers (Safari, firefox, etc.)

+#### Others
 - Significantly refactor codebase
     - I definitely know that large improvements could be made in the way it's coded and organized
+- Design functional extension icon popup window
+    - Can manually toggle links, reviews, layout, etc. for customization
 - Fix random instances of "Extension context invalidated" Error Message
     - "Extension is unloaded, the existing content scripts lose their connection to the rest of the extension—i.e. ports close, and they would be unable to use runtime.sendMessage()—but the content scripts themselves still continue to work, as they're already injected into their pages...
 Problems can arise if either: (1) your original content script is still trying to communicate with the rest of the extension or (2) your original content script does things like modify the DOM, as you could end up with those changes done more than once."
     - An informative thread: https://stackoverflow.com/questions/53939205/how-to-avoid-extension-context-invalidated-errors-when-messaging-after-an-exte
 - Potentially integrate with some other public testudo extensions
     - Schedule Importer, etc.
-- Migrate extension to support other browsers (Safari, firefox, etc.)
 - Add support for different screen dimensions (mobile phone & tablet)
 - *Find way to alleviate maintainence hour access
     - Just an idea: Fetch local copies of transcript, schedule, etc., and use [chrome.storage](https://developer.chrome.com/docs/extensions/reference/api/storage) as "snapshots" since last updated